The Complete Guide to Kudremukh Trek

 One of the many stream crossings on the way to Ontimara.
 Picture by Poojan Shivashankar

-You encounter many waterfalls and small streams until you reach the first Ontimara.
+You encounter many waterfalls and small streams until you reach the first lonely tree.

-As soon as you exit the forest section you can see the Ontimara inviting you with space underneath.
+As soon as you exit the forest section, you can see the first Ontimara inviting you with space underneath.
 That spot is surrounded by a wide canopy.
 This tree has proper seating arrangements beneath it with excellent views of the valley.
 You get to see the stream flowing down the valley and the rolling hills in front of you.

 If you are calculating from the forest office, it will take 2 hours to reach the distinctive mark point of the second Ontimara.